nicoSWD/php-rule-parser/README.md

 ## To Do

 - Support for object properties (foo.length)
-- Support for returning actual results, other than true or false
 - Support for array / string dereferencing: "foo"[1]
-- ~~Do math (addition, subtraction, multiplication, division, modulo)~~
+- ~~Support for returning actual results, other than true or false~~
 - ~~Don't force boolean comparison for tokens that are already booleans. `my_func() && 2 > 1` should work~~
 - ~~Allow string concatenating with "+"~~
 - ~~Duplicate regex modifiers should throw an error~~